top of page

 Consider the physical accessibility of the property and its location relative to the participant's community, medical services, and transport options.
 Some participants may prefer a stay close to home.
 Others may benefit from a different environment.
 Either way, the property should be safe, accessible, and appropriate for the participant's physical and sensory needs.

 Not all STA providers have the same areas of expertise.
 Some may specialise in supporting participants with psychosocial disability.
 Others may have more experience with younger participants, people with complex physical care needs, or those with autism and sensory sensitivities.
-Ask about the provider's experience with support needs similar to the participant's, and how they adjust their approach for different circumstances.
+Ask the provider to describe their specific experience with the participant's disability type and, more importantly, ask them to explain the specific strategies they use to support that disability.
+Look for providers who can describe concrete approaches rather than claiming to support all disabilities equally.
+For participants with behaviour support plans, ensure the provider has formal behavior support training and uses de-escalation approaches rather than restrictive methods.

 Questions to Ask Before Choosing an NDIS STA Provider